 Penalty for frivolous return.
-You may have to pay a penalty of \$500 if you file a return that does not include enough information to figure the correct tax or that shows an incorrect tax amount due to:
+You may have to pay a penalty of \$500 if you file a return that does not include enough information to figure the correct tax or that shows an incorrect tax amount due to either of the following reasons.

-- A frivolous position on your part, or - A desire to delay or interfere with the administration of federal income tax laws.
+- A frivolous position on your part. - A desire to delay or interfere with the administration of federal income tax laws.